rabinam24/Location_Tra/README.md

 }
 ```
 * To deploy combined React and Flask application, run this command: ```npm run build```
+* above step will create production build of React frontend app and the React App will build into the build directory
 * In the **main.py** of **backend** directory which contains code for Flask appliation, add the following:
 ```
 from flask import send_file